nocoolnametom/OpenMicNight/README.md

 #### Set the Amazon Bucket Prefix

 You can change the Amazon bucket prefix by changing the `getAmazonBucketPrefix()` function of `config/ProjectConfiguration.class.php`.

+## Cron Jobs

+**This needs to be filled in**

+There are four cron jobs that the system expects for its functioning.
+These handle such things as creating new episodes according to Subreddit schedules, validating users, sending nag emails, and moving user assignments on Episodes when deadlines pass.
+Executing a call against the symfony executable in the project root should display all of the command-line tasks that can be run using the executable.
+These four tasks are defined by the namespace of the app (which may be different if you changed the name of the app.
+For help, just run the following command:

+    php symfony help [app_name]:[task_name]

+This should gvie you more information about the task in question.